AlexMikes/AutoFunc/paper.md

 affiliations:
  - name: Design Engineering Lab, Oregon State University
    index: 1
-date: 9 January 2020
+date: 24 February 2020
 bibliography: paper.bib

 ---

 # Summary

+Engineering design is a multi-step process that uses various iterative tools that help improve products.
 Each component in a product performs a corresponding set of subfunctions that contribute to the overall functionality of the product.
 A design repository is a database of product information that includes component and subfunction relationships.
 Functional modeling is an engineering design tool that organizes these subfunctions into a graphical format for better understanding and visualization.
 Therefore, functional modeling is a popular tool in the concept